YIZHUANG/react-multi-carousel/README.md

 Big thanks to [BrowserStack](https://www.browserstack.com) for letting the maintainers use their service to debug browser issues.

 ## [Documentation](https://w3js.com/react-multi-carousel/)

-## Show your support

-Give a ⭐️ if this project helped you!

 ## Other important links.